JohnsonL111/quartz/content/about/experience.md

 > **Technical Project Lead @ SFU Blueprint** (May 2024 - Present) <br> **Tech Stack: Next.js, Typescript, faustjs, Supabase, Storybook, Headless Wordpress** <br>
 >
 > • Work closely with NPO and PM as a student Technical Lead/Dev overseeing a team of devs and designers for a project to develop a new modern responsive website for Reel Youth: an NPO offering film making programs for aspiring film makers.
 20+ YOE, 2600+ short films created, 7400+ youth impacted. <br>
+> • Acted as both technical lead and core developer for the project, collaborating with stakeholders to define timelines, designing epics, mentoring developers, contributing directly to the codebase, and creating technical tutorials to support onboarding and development. <br>
 > • Challenges: Scalability and maintainability post-hand off (CMS-first data store/headless CMS approach), migration of old films to new platform, deployment and designing technical architecture to minimize costs and scale project. <br>

 ---